jestjs/jest/docs/Configuration.md

 Default: `{}`

 Test environment options that will be passed to the `testEnvironment`.
 The relevant options depend on the environment.
-For example, you can override options given to [jsdom](https://github.com/jsdom/jsdom) such as `{html: "<html lang="zh-cmn-Hant"></html>", userAgent: "Agent/007"}`.
+For example, you can override options given to [`jsdom`](https://github.com/jsdom/jsdom) such as `{html: "<html lang="zh-cmn-Hant"></html>", url: 'https://jestjs.io/', userAgent: "Agent/007"}`.

 ### `testFailureExitCode` \[number]